• Home

 Trevor Krabbenhoft, Assistant Professor

 We study fish genome evolution and the origins and maintenance of biodiversity.
-I am particularly interested how polyploidy (whole genome duplications) contribute to phenotypic and ecological diversity fishes such as suckers (Catostomidae) and ciscoes (Salmonidae).
+I am particularly interested how polyploidy (whole genome duplications) contribute to phenotypic and ecological diversity in fishes such as suckers (Catostomidae) and ciscoes (Salmonidae).

 Picture